Statistic physics in bound state in 3D fermi gas system: Introduction

 \section{Introduction}

-The SYK physics emerges usually in the non-Fermi liquid phase with SYK coupling much larger than the fermionic frequency while the fermionic frequency much larger than the coherence scala (incoherent critical metal phase).
-In such a regime, the quantum critical behaviors can be found in itinerant electron system due to the quantum fluctuation induced quantum phase transition between disordered state (like the gapped symmetry-broken state or gapless thermal insulator) and the Fermi liquid state.

-In conformal limit (without the time derivative term in Hamiltonian), there is a U(1) global symmetry in nonperturbed SYK mode.
-When there is a spontaneous symmetry breaking due to the finite expectation $\langle b\rangle$, where $b$ is the boson operator induced by the charge or spin fluctuation, the many-body spectrum is gapped out but may accompanied by a gapless Goldstone mode due to the preserved (subsystem) symmetries (if any), which is stable against to the phase fluctuation of corresponding order parameter.
-The U(1) gauge symmetry of SYK$_{q=4}$ term with four-fermion interaction will be broken by the hopping term which lacks its hermitian conjugate.
-While for the two-SYK mode interacting system, the $U(1)\times U(1)$ can be preserved as long as the hopping term ($\langle b\rangle$) does not contribute to the inter-SYK mode transition (e.g., in the SU(2) symmetries case), and thus the SYK$_{q=4}$ term is unstable against the perturbation of bilinear term.
+In conformal limit with a U(1) global symmetry in nonperturbed mode, there is a spontaneous symmetry breaking due to the finite expectation $\langle b\rangle$, where $b$ is the boson operator induced by the charge or spin fluctuation, the many-body spectrum is gapped out but may accompanied by a gapless Goldstone mode due to the preserved (subsystem) symmetries (if any), which is stable against to the phase fluctuation of corresponding order parameter.
+The U(1) gauge symmetry of four-point term with four-fermion interaction will be broken by the hopping term which lacks its hermitian conjugate.
+While for the two-fermion interacting system, the $U(1)\times U(1)$ can be preserved as long as the hopping does not contribute to the inter-mode transition (e.g., in the SU(2) symmetries case), and thus the four-point term is unstable against the perturbation of bilinear term.